lexicHQ/docs/user-attributes.md

 | Telegram | first_name, last_name | -- |
 | Website | first_name, last_name, email, phone | These are a placeholder for website bot and updated automatically when a value is set or updated using `website.setUser` |

-::: tip  How to identify a user?
+::: tip  How to obtain a user Id?
-Use `user_id` to identify a user for a channel.
-It can be accessed within a block, either using a **double braces** syntax or from within the script via `context.args.user.id`
+ Obtain a user Id, using the  **double braces** syntax as `user_id`.
+User id for a channel is unique and can be used to track or send a message using `chat-api`
 :::

-It is also possible to define your own custome attributes using `User Attribute` plugin.
+It is also possible to define your own custom attributes using `User Attribute` plugin.

 ![](./user-attribute.png)